 Pre-TDR track record

-Manjit and Steve have worked together since 1995 and were instrumental in building DB Capital Partners, the European leveraged buyout arm of Deutsche Bank, into one of the leading buyout firms in Europe.
+Manjit and Steve have worked together since 1995 and were instrumental in building DB Capital Partners, the European private equity arm of Deutsche Bank, into one of the leading buyout firms in Europe.

-Under Manjit and Steve's management, BT Capital Partners and DB Capital Partners made over twenty investments, subsequently returning 3.0x of the invested capital and generating an internal rate of return of 63%.
-Examples of investments include Center Parcs, Punch Taverns, Virgin Rail and Rapala.
+Under Manjit and Steve's management, BT Capital Partners and DB Capital Partners made over twenty investments, including Center Parcs, Punch Taverns, Virgin Rail and Rapala.

-In 2002 Manjit and Steve left Deutsche Bank to become the Founding Partners of TDR Capital.
+In 2002 Manjit and Steve left Deutsche Bank to establish TDR Capital.

 Center Parcs Europe